 As many of you, like us at the CTL, are continuously working to analyze and improve the quality of your programs, we thought we would take this opportunity to share some ideas and recent research aimed at improving graduate programs through a focus on student learning.
 As in all of our work at the CTL, we strive to examine our programs from the perspective of scholarship on student learning and academic "best practice."

 As you may know, an important body of research in higher education on the design and assessment of academic programs focuses on the use of student work as data to inform program improvement.
-Unlike traditional standardized assessments, this more scholarly approach is, I believe, more consistent with our concerns as doctoral supervisors and faculty directors of graduate programs.
+Unlike traditional standardized assessments, this more scholarly approach is more consistent with our concerns as doctoral supervisors and faculty directors of graduate programs.
 Essentially, student work of the sort we are accustomed to examining for evidence of intellectual development, can also be used as direct evidence to help us identify aspects of our programs that are working well and, conversely, areas that may need to be revised.

-Taking this approach allows us to start with the program’s established learning goals or objectives, and then examine a sample of advanced student projects to identify trends relative to one or more the program’s goals for student learning.
+Taking this approach allows us to start with the program's established learning goals or objectives, and then examine a sample of advanced student projects to identify trends relative to one or more of the program's goals for student learning.
 Examples of such student projects include:

 - Master’s thesis

 - Capstone courses

 - Disciplinary conference presentations